-For the purposes of budget neutrality, this application assumes that this service shall be considered hypothetical expenditures and treated as pass-through services for the purposes of budget neutrality.
-As clarified by CMS guidance, SUD IMD expenditures are deemed as hypothetical as they would have been otherwise allowable under Medicaid were it not for the IMD/settings prohibition.
-Although authority is an option through a 1915(i) application, community integration services are requested as a CNOM under this 1115 SUD IMD Waiver application.
+For the purposes of budget neutrality, this application assumes that this service shall be considered hypothetical expenditures and treated as pass-through services for the purposes ofbudget neutrality.
+As clarified by CMS guidance, SUD IMD expenditures are deemed as hypothetical as they would have been otherwise allowable under Medicaid were it not for theIMD/settings prohibition.
+Although authority is an option through a 1915(i) application, community integration services are requested as a CNOM under this 1115 SUD IMD Waiverapplication.
 This permits the State to preserve the SUD continuum of care while alleviating significant administrative burdens of creating and operating a separate Medicaid authority specifically for this service given it is limited to the targeted SUD population.

-The narrative below describes the budget neutrality calculations outlined in Attachment 3.
+The narrative below describes the budget neutrality calculations.